 Who is not a candidate for a macro diet?

 What I typically find is certain patients who don’t fit the mold for some diets usually don’t fit the mold for most diets.
-That includes anyone with obsessive or distorted eating patterns, type 1 diabetics or individuals who are underweight.
+That includes anyone with obsessive or distorted eating patterns, Type 1 diabetics or individuals who are underweight.
 Additionally, anyone who becomes stressed or anxious from daily tracking of any kind may want to shy away from the diet.
 Most of my patients utilize macros apps or even track the numbers on paper or spreadsheets.
 If you prefer to be more carefree with your diet, or simply don’t have the time, you may find challenges with sticking with it.

 Counting macros may be a perfect way to finally find peace and health in your diet, as long as you structure your patterns appropriately and focus on nutrient-dense options.
 Make an appointment with a nutrition expert to get started and as always, check with your physician first if you have been diagnosed with a chronic illness or are on multiple medications.

+This story was originally published in December 2018.
 Kristin Kirkpatrick, MS, R.D., is the manager of wellness nutrition services at the Cleveland Clinic Wellness Institute in Cleveland, Ohio, and the author of "Skinny Liver."
 Follow her on Twitter @KristinKirkpat.